 Your HVAC system may be in good shape, but if the associating systems are in poor condition, it can lead to problems.
 Your HVAC system can become overworked if your home isn’t properly insulated or if the air quality in your home is poor.
 When you check the condition of the HVAC system, don’t forget about the ductwork.
 The best HVAC system in the world is only as useful as the network used to ferry the air throughout your home.
 Ductwork can be snagged or disconnected, which can lead to air loss and inefficiency.
 Well-cared-for ductwork should be free of dust, dirt, and imperfections.
 The air filters in your home protect your HVAC system from being infiltrated by dirty air, pollutants, and dust.
 Similarly, insulation helps by keeping your air inside the house.
 When you have openings and gaps near windows or doors, you can lose energy and increase the toil on your HVAC system.

 If you are still worried about a home you want to purchase, reach out to a qualified service technician to inspect the home’s HVAC system before you put in an offer.
-The team at Blazer Heating and Air can inspect the home and give you a complete assessment!
+The team at Blazer Heating, Air, and Plumbing can inspect the home and give you a complete assessment!
 Call us today at (804) 277-2458 to schedule an appointment.